 They are pounded or ground into a paste before being added to curries, stews, or gravies to act as a thickener and binder, and to give a creamy texture.
 They have a taste similar to Macadamias, except for a slight bitterness which is helped by cooking, and the addition of a little sugar, if needed.

-Candlenuts go rancid vary quickly and must be used as soon as possible, and kept in the refrigerator or freezer.
+Candlenuts go rancid very quickly and must be used as soon as possible, and kept in the refrigerator or freezer.

 Candlenuts are called buah keras in Malay, and kemiri in Indonesian.